-USB Sticks and SD Cards Contain Flash Memory, But…
+USB Sticks and SD Cards Also Contain Flash Memory, But…

-Flash memory—typically NAND flash memory—is found in USB flash drives and all the different types of SD cards you’d buy.
-USB flash drives contain a flash memory chip on a printed circuit board (PCB) as well as a basic controller and a USB interface.
-SD cards contain a flash memory chip on a circuit board along with an SD controller.
-Both SD cards and flash drives aren’t very sophisticated.
+Flash memory—typically NAND flash memory—is found in USB flash drives and all the different types of SD cards you might buy.
+USB flash drives contain a flash memory chip on a printed circuit board (PCB), as well as a basic controller and a USB interface.
+SD cards contain a flash memory chip on a circuit board, along with an SD controller.
+Both SD cards and flash drives are pretty simple, since they’re generally designed to be as cheap as possible.
 They don’t have the sophisticated firmware or other advanced features you’d find in an SSD.
-They’re generally designed to be as cheap as possible.

 There are a number of different “speed classes” of SD cards—and the slow ones are very slow.
-You wouldn’t install your operating system on an SD card if possible, as this would be much slower than using a good SSD.
+While it might be possible to install your operating system on an SD card, it would be a pretty bad idea.
+They are considerably slower than even the slowest SSDs.

 Solid-State Drives Are More Sophisticated

-A solid-state drive is also typically connected to the computer over a SATA 3, mSATA, or SATA Express interface, which will be faster than the interfaces available to a common flash drive or SD card.
+An SSD is also typically connected to the computer using a SATA 3, mSATA, or SATA Express interface, which are much faster than the interfaces available to a common flash drive or SD card.

-eMMC is typically a type of storage found in portable electronic devices like cell phones and digital cameras.
+You’ll often find eMMC used in portable electronic devices like cell phones and digital cameras.
 With a push toward super-cheap $99 tablets and $199 laptops that need solid-state storage and not mechanical drives, cheap tablets and laptops are also being built with eMMC drives.
 You’ll typically see whether a device comes with an eMMC drive in its specifications.
 If the device is super-cheap, it probably has an eMMC instead of an SSD.

 eMMC Isn’t Bad, But It’s Not The Fastest